tdeheurles/tdeheurles.github.io/_posts/2015-07-12-How-to-install-docker-on-windows.md

 ### Updated

-- 13/07 : Added volume informations
+- 13/07: Added volume informations
-- 14/07 : Added issue with cygwin
+- 14/07: Added issue with cygwin
-- 20/07 : Added Virtual Box 5 informations
+- 20/07: Added Virtual Box 5 informations
-- 04/09 : Toolbox has replaced boot2docker.
+- 04/09: Toolbox has replaced boot2docker.
 The post will be updated soon.
 The extraction of the env into cmd or powershell still works with toolbox.
-- 10/09 : fix to bash under windows issue
+- 10/09: fix to bash under windows issue
+- 25/09: Added babun and removed the cygwin/ConEMU solution

 ### Some informations before starting

 - Virtual Box 4 doesn't work on windows10 (May 2015), Virtual Box 5 works but non officially
 - These tests are done on Windows 7
 - Toolbox works on VirtualBox 5
 - Linux and windows does not use the same file system format.
-This result in difference with file ownership.
+This result in differences with file ownership.
 It can make some problems running code.
 - Links are written at the end of the post to help for some issues

 ### installing Toolbox